Air pollution and work

 - Support initiatives like Unite’s Diesel Emissions Register, BOHS’s Breathe Freely campaign to prevent occupational lung disease and the Cross River Partnership to reduce emissions and advise staff on low pollution journeys or cycle routes.

-- Finally, for London-based employers, Canairy is the App to help monitor and control outdoor worker’s exposure to ambient air pollution (click to Canairy page).
+- Finally, for London-based employers, Canairy is the app to help monitor and control outdoor worker’s exposure to ambient air pollution (Please note, the Canairy app has now ended).

 Outdoor workers and regulating air quality